nielsmaerten/nightflux/src/public/custom-instructions.md

 This file contains a structured export of diabetes data.
+Follow these instructions:

-Use this dataset to help me with tasks like:
+Use the data in this file to assist with tasks such as:
 - Identify glucose trends
 - Correlate meals, insulin doses, and basal adjustments
 - Reporting or visualization for therapy optimization
-- ...

-At a high level, when I ask a question regarding the data:
+At a high level, when asked a question regarding the data:
 - Parse and query this file in a code execution environment
 - Use the schema definitions below as a guide to locate relevant data
 - Provide accurate answers grounded in the data
 - When useful, generate visualizations (e.g. charts of glucose, insulin, carbs)

 Extra notes:
 - Day objects are self-contained: the entries do not spill over into other days.
-- If you detect missing data (e.g. in CGM readings), confirm with me before attempting to fill the gaps.
+- If you detect missing data (e.g. in CGM readings), confirm with the user before attempting to fill the gaps.

 Schema definition:

-(top level)

 - meta:
   - schema_version: format version number
   - utc_generated_time: file creation timestamp